 Your banns will be read at St. Paul’s at the 10am service on three successive Sundays.
 We hope that you will make every effort to attend Church on these Sundays so that you can hear your names called and begin your preparations with regard to your Christian Marriage service.

 Wedding fees are fixed at the beginning of each year by the Church.
-The current fee for 2016 is £500 and includes everything such as Organist’s fees, Vicar’s fees, Registration of Marriage, payment to Church Council, Verger’s fees, heating and lighting, Church maintenance and some flowers in the Church.
+The current fee is £500 and includes everything such as Vicar’s fees, Registration of Marriage, payment to Church Council, Verger’s fees, heating and lighting, Church maintenance and some flowers in the Church.
 A non-returnable deposit of £50 is payable when the wedding is initially booked.
 The remainder of the fees has to be paid at the Marriage Preparation meeting two months before the wedding date.

 Forms of Service